durban/choam/README.md

 ## Compatibility and assumptions

-["Early" SemVer](https://www.scala-lang.org/blog/2021/02/16/preventing-version-conflicts-with-versionscheme.html#early-semver-and-sbt-version-policy) _binary_ backwards compatibility, with the following exceptions:
+["Early" SemVer 2.0.0](https://www.scala-lang.org/blog/2021/02/16/preventing-version-conflicts-with-versionscheme.html#early-semver-and-sbt-version-policy) _binary_ backwards compatibility, with the following exceptions:

 - The versions of `choam-` modules must match *exactly* (e.g., *don't* use `"choam-data" % "0.4.1"` with `"choam-core" % "0.4.0"`).
 - There is no backwards compatibility for APIs which are
   - inside `*.internal.*` packages (e.g., `dev.tauri.choam.internal.mcas`);
-  - called `unsafe*` (e.g., `Rxn.unsafe.retry`).
+  - called `unsafe*` (e.g., `Rxn.unsafe.retry` or `Ref#unsafeCas`).
 - There is no backwards compatibility for these modules:
   - `choam-laws`
   - `choam-stream`
-  - (unpublished modules)
+  - (and all unpublished modules)
-- There is no backwards compatibility for "hash" versions (e.g., `0.4-39d987a`).
+- There is no backwards compatibility for "hash" versions (e.g., `0.4-39d987a`; these are not even SemVer compatible).

 ### Supported platforms: